 "In each biennium the first \$2.6 million available through the HTF for loans, grants, or other comparable forms of assistance shall be set aside and made available exclusively for local units of government, public housing authorities, and nonprofit organizations.
 Any additional funds may also be made available to for-profit organizations so long as at least 45 percent of available funds in excess of the first \$2.6 million shall be made available to nonprofit organizations for the purpose of acquiring, rehabilitating, and developing decent, safe, and sanitary housing.
-The remaining portion shall be distributed to nonprofit organizations, for-profit organizations, and other eligible entities."
+The remaining portion shall be distributed to nonprofit organizations,

-1 This amount estimates approximately \$2,400,000 per year in interest earnings and loan repayments. \$250,000 will also be reserved for Single Family workout activities as further described herein.
+1 This amount includes an estimate of \$2,400,000 per year in interest earnings and loan repayments.
+Up to \$250,000 will also be reserved from interest earnings and repayments for Single Family workout activities as further described herein.
+2 Section 2306.758 (d) of the Texas Government Code, at least \$3,000,000 each state fiscal year must be utilized for this purpose.
+Additional required funding will be made available from Bootstrap Program repayments.